Flood-impacted Rissington holds Anzac service amid silt and debris

 The giant tree sculpture was unveiled about six months ago and was meant to be the only change to the Rissington landscape prior to the cyclone hitting.

-Royal New Zealand Air Force chaplain Rev Di Woods led the service and acknowledged the region had had “it pretty rough” but also knew it was important to meet and commemorate Anzac Day.
+Royal New Zealand Air Force chaplain Reverend Di Woods led the service and acknowledged the region had had “it pretty rough” but also knew it was important to meet and commemorate Anzac Day.

 Historian Sue Upton spoke about two young members of the Rissington community, Patrick Hunter and Alex Howell, who died in 1943 serving in World War II with the air force.

-Upton said Patrick was actually a relative and his death left a big hole.
+Upton said Patrick Hunter was actually a relative and his death left a big hole.

 “My family was devastated.
 Pat was the only boy with six sisters and my mother just never spoke about it at all,” she said.

-“I think it is really important that we do remember them because they have no know graves ... it is good to have their memories here [on the war memorial] and we are proud of them.”
+“I think it is really important that we do remember them because they have no known graves... it is good to have their memories here [on the war memorial] and we are proud of them.”

-People from nearby communities, such as Patoka and Puketitiri, were well represented at the service while others had come as far away as Scotland.
+People from nearby communities, such as Patoka and Puketitiri, were well-represented at the service while others had come from as far away as Scotland.

-Scotland’s Jock McGoww, himself who served for 40 years with the Royal Highland Fusiliers, and his family have been in the area visiting a close friend and he said it was special to come along and witness the service.
+Scotland’s Jock McGow, who served for 40 years with the Royal Highland Fusiliers, and his family have been in the area visiting a close friend and he said it was special to come along and witness the service.

 Minister for Veterans Meka Whaitiri also attended the service and spoke to the crowd.